Window Modes

 Pinned Displays

 Bento Box now works fully on Pinned Displays.
-Dragging, snapping, maximizing, resizing, and reordering all behave the same as on a regular monitor — and the layout is restored when monitors disconnect, reconnect, or wake from sleep.
+Dragging, snapping, filling, resizing, and reordering all behave the same as on a regular monitor — and the layout is restored when monitors disconnect, reconnect, or wake from sleep.

 Retile